SMTG-Bham/doped/docs/Tips.rst

     (:math:`\epsilon = \epsilon_{\text{ionic}} + \epsilon_{\infty}`) and 13.6 eV is the Rydberg constant
     (i.e. binding energy of an electron in a hydrogen atom).

-We employ the methodology of `Kumagai et al. <https://doi.org/10.1103/PhysRevMaterials.5.123803>`_ to analyse the orbital character and localisation of single-particle eigenstates from the underlying electronic structure calculations to identify potential PHS, through an interface with ``pydefect``.
+As discussed in the section above, we employ the methodology of `Kumagai et al. <https://doi.org/10.1103/PhysRevMaterials.5.123803>`_ to analyse the orbital character and localisation of single-particle eigenstates from the underlying electronic structure calculations, which allows the automated identification of shallow states.

-The optional argument ``parse_projected_eigen`` in ``DefectsParser`` (``True`` by default) controls whether to load the projected eigenvalues & orbitals, which then allows ``DefectEntry.get_eigenvalue_analysis()`` to be called – returning information about the nature of the band edge and in-gap states, allowing defect states (and whether they are deep or shallow/PHS) to be automatically identified and characterised.
-Furthermore, a plot of the single-particle electronic eigenvalues is returned (if ``plot = True``;
-default).
-It is however recommended to additionally manually check the real-space charge density (i.e. ``PARCHG``) of the defect state to confirm the identification of a PHS.
-Note that for VASP to output the necessary data for this analysis, your ``INCAR`` file needs to include ``LORBIT > 10`` (to obtain the projected orbitals).

 In the example below, the neutral copper vacancy in `Cu₂SiSe₃ <https://doi.org/10.1039/D3TA02429F>`_ was determined to be a PHS.
 This was additionally confirmed by performing calculations in larger